renesugar/k_elda_archive/docs/_Introduction.md

 ## Overview

-* **Run An Application in the Cloud**: Walk through the [Getting Started tutorial](#installing-kelda) and learn how to quickly deploy an application to your favorite cloud provider.
+* **Run an Application in the Cloud**: Walk through the [Quick Start](#quick-start) tutorial and learn how to quickly deploy an application to your favorite cloud provider.
 * **Reference**: Browse the [Kelda API reference](#kelda-js-api-documentation), and check out the [Kelda CLI docs](#kelda-cli) to learn how to easily run and manage deployments.